AmbientELab-Group/Medbox-server/README.md

 ### Adding SSH key to your account.

-Unfortunately github is dropping support for login & password authentication through git so you have to start by setting up an SSH key.
+Unfortunately, github is dropping support for login & password authentication through git so you have to start by setting up an SSH key.

 Here is how to do this on Linux (simple way):

-1. Go to `.ssh` directory in your home folder (yes there is a coma before ssh).
+1. Go to `.ssh` directory in your home folder (yes there is a point before ssh).
 2. Generate keypair by running : `ssh-keygen -C "your_email@example.com"`.
 Replace `your_email@example.com` with your email used on github.
 The ssh-keygen will ask you where to put your key and how to name it.
 By default it is named `id_rsa` and is put inside `.ssh` in your home directory.
 This is fine unless your are planning to use multiple keys for different services.
-If you are fine with default arrangement then press enter without typing anything.
+If you are fine with the default arrangement then press enter without typing anything.
 Then you will be asked to enter a passphrase for the key.
-It provides additional security but you will have to enter choosen password everytime you use the key.
+It provides additional security but you will have to enter the chosen password everytime you use the key.
 If you do not want any passphrase press enter without typing anything.
 3. Open `id_rsa.pub` in a text editor.
 4. Go to your account settings on github and open tab called `ssh and GPG keys`.
 Then press button with `add new ssh key` on it.
 5. Enter any name you want and put contents of `id_rsa.pub` file inside `key` field.
 NEVER DO THAT WITH YOUR PRIVATE KEY (id_rsa).
 KEEP YOUR PRIVATE KEY SECRET AT ALL TIMES.